zhaoshuoxp/Pipelines-Wrappers/README.md

 This script QC fastq files and align reads to hg19/GRCh37(depends on index and GTF provided) using STAR, featureCounts and DESeq2 will be used for reads count and differntial expresssion genes discovery.

 #### Input
-* Paired-end fastq files with **_R1/2.fastq.gz** extension, put fastq files of each condition all together in a directoy, ex:
+* Paired-end fastq files with **_R1/2.fastq.gz** extension, put fastq files of each condition all together in a directoy, e.g.

 > Single-end not supported